SAP-samples/logistics-business-network-gtt-standardapps-samples/lbn-gtt-standard-app/Documents/What's New for Fulfillment Tracking Apps.md

 1. "Reference Document No." field is added into the "InboundDeliveryItem" tracked process.
 2. In the inbound delivery item extractor, inbound delivery items no longer observe inbound deliveries.
-3. The actual event "Goods Receipt" in SAP ERP is now tracked by the global track and trace option, and extracted into the "InboundDeliveryItem" tracked process.
+3. The actual event "Goods Receipt" in SAP ERP is now tracked by SAP Business Network Global Track and Trace, and extracted into the "InboundDeliveryItem" tracked process.
 4. The planned events "Departure" , "Arrival", and "Proof of Delivery" are removed from the "InboundDeliveryItem" tracked process.